PTUA logo

 • those few eccentric citizens who persist in using public transport despite cars being 'obviously' a better way to get around.

-When automated ticketing was introduced in 1997 it rightly infuriated many 'real' people, who were getting a greatly reduced service thanks to the sacking of tram conductors and station staff, and being made to put up with a round of endless ticket revalidation and equipment failures into the bargain.
-While many people blame the Kennett Government for this, the plans were being made in the bureaucracy even before Kennett was elected, and date from the aftermath of the 'scratch ticket' debacle in 1990.
-Our public transport planners long ago formed the view that public transport users were not 'real' people and so didn't deserve a system staffed by real people; the result was the abortive scratch tickets, and later the Metcard system.
+When automated ticketing was introduced in 1997 it rightly infuriated many ‘real’ people, who were getting a greatly reduced service thanks to the sacking of tram conductors and station staff, and being made to put up with a round of endless ticket revalidation and equipment failures into the bargain.
+While many people blame the Kennett Government for this, the plans were being made in the bureaucracy even before Kennett was elected, and date from the aftermath of the ‘scratch ticket’ debacle in 1990.
+Our public transport planners long ago formed the view that public transport users were not ‘real’ people and so didn’t deserve a system staffed by real people; the result was the abortive scratch tickets, and later the Metcard system and its Myki successor.

 Another example of the government's contempt for public transport users occurred in September 2006, when work on the EastLink tollway ran half a day late and closed the Ringwood train line for the entire Monday morning peak.
 Though tens of thousands of Melburnians were delayed for hours, the government claimed that was not its concern, saying it was a matter between passengers and the private train operator.
 But the system would have been far better prepared for unforeseen delays if the government treated public transport as vital infrastructure (like power lines and freeways), rather than just something that makes a few unimportant commuters grumpy when it fails.

-Many supposed 'improvements' made to the public transport system since privatisation in 1999 have come at the expense of passenger convenience.
-These include the removal of direct access from Swanston Street to Melbourne Central station; the obstacle course that pedestrians must now negotiate at the Melbourne University tram terminus; and the current obsession with removing tram stops to speed up trams by making passengers walk further.
-We sympathise with motorists who are told to get out of their car and walk an extra 200 metres to where they used to park, but since public transport users are supposedly not 'real' people they are supposed to dutifully obey when told to walk the extra distance.
+Many supposed ‘improvements’ made to the public transport system since privatisation in 1999 have come at the expense of passenger convenience.
+These include the removal of direct access from Swanston Street to Melbourne Central station; the obstacle course that pedestrians must now negotiate at the Melbourne University tram terminus; and the ongoing obsession with removing tram stops to speed up trams by making passengers walk further.
+We sympathise with motorists who are told to get out of their car and walk an extra 200 metres to where they used to park, but since public transport users are supposedly not ‘real’ people they are supposed to dutifully obey when told to walk the extra distance.

-The reality: It's all about attitude
+The reality: It’s all about planners’ attitudes

 In world cities where public transport is taken seriously, people from all walks of life use it and rely on it for many of their day-to-day travel needs.
 The difference is not in the people themselves (who also own cars and like using them), but in the attitude of government planners toward public transport, and the expectations about public transport quality that have evolved in these cities.
 Far from being a characteristic of 'socialist' countries, the cities where public transport is most used by 'ordinary' people are also the very centres of global capital: New York, London, Zurich, Hong Kong.
 Ignorant statements by economic-rationalist politicians notwithstanding, appreciation of public transport has nothing to do with one's preferred political ideology - merely a concern with the efficient use of scarce resources.